apiyarali/Protein-Sequence-Similarity-Deep-Learning/README.md

-# Protein-Sequence-Similarity---Deep-Learning
+# Protein Sequence Similarity - Deep Learning
-Utilizing advanced deep learning techniques and target encoders from DeepPurpose, this project encodes UniProt-derived protein sequence data.
-Subsequent model training computes pairwise similarity scores for amino acid sequences, crucial in identifying drug targets and refining design for minimized off-target effects.
+Utilizing advanced deep learning techniques while utilizing the target encoders within the DeepPurpose library.
+The primary objective is to encode protein sequence data sourced from UniProt and subsequently train a model to compute pairwise similarity scores for protein amino acid sequences.
+The computation of protein pairwise similarity sequences is essential for the identification and characterization of drug targets.
+Moreover, it facilitates the refinement of drug design processes and the mitigation of off-target effects.